emberjs/website/source/blog/2012-12-02-this-week-in-ember-js-2.markdown

 While we believe the vast majority of Ember.js apps will be using JSON for communication, there's no reason to restrict it so.

-To this end we've made two changes to `DS.Store`:
+To this end we've made two changes to Ember Data's `DS.Store`:

   1. A new `extractId` method has been added to the adapter for extracting the ID from a data hash, by default this simply asks for `data.id`.